MUNsdh/readthedocs/docs/source/3D Printing in the Student Design Hub.rst

     :target: ../_static/images/Eryone19.PNG

 Select the “OK” button, the window should close.
 Now click “Prepare to Print!”.
-You should be brought to this screen where you can how the model will be printed layer by layer.
+You should be brought to this screen where you can see how the model will be printed layer by layer.

 .. figure:: ../_static/images/Eryone20.GIF
     :figwidth: 700px